-Adverse action: An attacker with high attack potential produces an unauthorized copy or reproduction of a genuine travel document's chip to be used as part of a counterfeit travel document.
+- Adverse action: An attacker with high attack potential produces an unauthorized copy or reproduction of a genuine travel document's chip to be used as part of a counterfeit travel document.
 This violates the authenticity of the travel document's chip used for authentication of a traveller by possession of a travel document.
 The attacker may generate a new data set or extract completely or partially the data from a genuine travel document's chip and copy them to another appropriate chip to imitate this genuine travel document's chip.

-Threat agent: having high attack potential, being in possession of one or more legitimate travel documents.

-Asset: authenticity of user data stored on the TOE
+Threat agent: having high attack potential, being in possession of one or more legitimate travel - Threat agent: having high attack potential, being in possession of one or more legitimate travel documents. - Asset: authenticity of user data stored on the TOE